Santo Antão Cape Verde

 The capital of the island is Ribeira Grande.
 There are three other main towns on the island – Porto Novo in the drier, south east part of the island; Paúl, which is south east of the capital; and Ponta do Sol, north west from the capital and possibly the most attractive of the towns.

 Santo Antão exhibits some of the most impressive scenery that you will find anywhere in the world and it is still relatively untouched.
+Traveling the coast road from Porto Novo to Ponto do Sol will take you past some beautiful coastline and tiny villages such as Sinagoga.
 A must for visitors to this beautiful island is a visit to the picturesque cliff-hugging village of Fontainhas, 2km southwest from Ponta do Sol.
 This tiny village is perched on a precipitous rock above a deep ribeira (riverside).
 Behind the houses that line the street of this unique village is sheer drop of several hundred metres.

 The north-west of the island has the most important marine biodiversity in the whole of the Cape Verde archipelago.
 It also has good fishing, providing fish to the 50,000 inhabitants of Santo Antão; and in Cruzinha da Garça there is a programme of conservation for five endangered species of turtle.
 The seas around the island are also home to whales and dolphins, also endangered species.